magician11/empath-wiki/training.md

 The craft in area 51 is intelligent and is in bonds.

 The industrial complex is about to drop a bomb of a lie and start an interstellar war of biblical proportions.

+### Lesson 20

+We have been in contact with ET for a while.
+And give us some tech to help us along.
+Mankind is incapable of being honest; dishonest and dellusional bunch.
+We stabbed ET in the back.. it's an act of war.
+And it's going to turn into war.
+We are in the throws of gearing up for full disclosure.
+Certain preconditions exist for them to disclose.
+ET will be shown as the bad guy.
+Hybrids will be taken when this happens.

+Humankind has become stupid.
+It's my planet you cannot have it.
+We seeded it, get away.
+It's insane.

+The last 50 years we have been imprinted with bad things what will happen when we go with aliens.
+Only mentally stable people can be taken.
+Being able to disciminate between good and bad is important. i.e. empaths.